earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 	}
 ~~~

 And that is really the only persistence layer change we need to make to switch from our hand-rolled struct to the `protoc` generated one.
-You can see the full file here: TODO
+You can see the full file on [github](https://github.com/adamgordonbell/cloudservices/blob/v4-grpc/activity-log/internal/server/activity.go).

 ## GRPC Service